ExistensialReset/flowmosr/core/FLOW_CORE_STRUCTURE_OVERVIEW.md

 ## 1. STRUCTURAL INVARIANTS

-These are non-negotiable features that must exist for FLOW to function globally:
+These must exist in ANY valid Flow implementation.
+If any are broken = system failure:

 1. **Baseline Security:** All participants have access to life essentials regardless of context.
 2. **No Coercion:** Participation is voluntary, without external or internal pressure.